 Accentuate Your Space With Bold, Graphic Tile

 Speaking of tile, generic subway tile in a traditional staggered brick installation is also on its way out.
 In its place, tile printed with bold, graphic patterns is making a major splash this year in both the kitchen and the bathroom.
 Expect to see them in full-height backsplashes, tiled shower accent walls or floors, and even modern takes on floor medallions designed to look like tiled area rugs.
-If you’ve been looking for a fun way to add patterning and detail to your bathroom, this trend might be the answer you’re looking for.
+If you’ve been looking for a fun way to add patterning and detail to your bathroom, this is the answer you’re looking for.
 Worried that too much tile will look busy?
 Start small, with graphic tile backing to recessed shelves, or a narrow ceiling-height strip to help showcase a freestanding tub.

 Dramatic Black Bathrooms (To Put The White Bathroom Trend To Bed)